styler00dollar/VSGAN-tensorrt-docker/README.md

 <div id='ncnn'/>

 ## ncnn
-If you want to use ncnn, then you need to get the dev docker with `docker pull styler00dollar/vsgan_tensorrt_dev:latest` or set up your own os for this and install dependencies manually.
-I tried to create a docker, but it isn't working properly.
+If you want to use ncnn, then you need to get the dev docker with `docker pull styler00dollar/vsgan_tensorrt_dev:latest` or set up your own os for this if you use AMD GPU or simply want to run it locally.

 **WARNING: It seems like some videos result in a broken output.
 For some reason a certain `webm` video produced very weird results, despite it working with other (non-ncnn) models.
 If you encounter this, just mux to a mkv with `ffmpeg -i input.webm -c copy output.mkv` and it should work properly again.**